rafaqz/Mixers.jl/README.md

 Mixers.jl provides mixin macros, for writing, well, "DRY" code.

-Mixers useful when types share a subset of fields but have no common concrete type, or adding one would add unnecessary, annoying nesting.
+Mixers are useful when types share a subset of fields but have no common concrete type, or adding one would add unnecessary, annoying nesting.
 Generally it shouldn't be a replacement for regular composition.